sankalp1999/twitter-circle/README.md

 this helps to avoid scraping. this will work if you have replied to the person atleast once otherwise their accountId won't be known (and we won't be able to map from DM to here)

-preprocess_direct-messages.js - extract dm, get basic stats, calculate DM weights based on same function that we applied earlier and add them to existing weights.
+`preprocess_direct-messages.js` - extract dm, process *all* messages except the gc ones, get basic stats, calculate DM weights based on same function that we applied earlier and add them to existing weights.

-pfp_fetch_and_id_correction - get the profile pictures using puppeteer from sotwe dot com, get profile banner if id was not found earlier, use profile banner to get accountID and correct it for topN people
+`pfp_fetch_and_id_correction.js` - get the profile pictures using puppeteer from sotwe dot com, get profile banner if id was not found earlier, use profile banner to get accountID and correct it for topN people

-direct-messaging-stats/dm_final_stats_processing.js - processes conversation to enable drawing graph available by clicking on fields in the dm stats file
+`direct-messaging-stats/dm_final_stats_processing.js` - processes conversation to enable drawing graph available by clicking on fields in the dm stats file